Durant, Irving help Nets hold off Adebayo, Heat 128-124

 Durant was 5 for 5 and scored 13 points in the third quarter, with the last of his three 3-pointers in the period making it 96-80.
 Adebayo beat the buzzer with a jumper, than Miami opened the fourth with a 13-0 run to get within 96-95.

+“We were up 20 points throughout, 16, 14 going to the fourth quarter, so we were in good shape.
+But we’ve got to put together four quarters of great basketball,” Durant said.

-Irving, Harden and Durant quickly combined for eight straight points but Adebayo kept coming. and the Nets needed a couple of clutch baskets from Irving and late free throws to pull it out.
+Irving, Harden and Durant quickly combined for eight straight points but Adebayo kept coming, and the Nets needed a couple of clutch baskets from Irving and late free throws to pull it out.

 Harris had four 3-pointers and 12 points in the first quarter.
 The Nets were ahead 60-42 with a little more than two minutes left in the half, but Miami trimmed it to 66-56 on Adebayo’s 3-pointer just before the buzzer.

-Harden didn’t have an official shot attempt in the first quarter.
-He finally attempted a shot with 0.7 seconds left and was fouled behind the arc, making all three free throws for a 36-25 lead.
+Harden didn’t make a basket until the fourth, threatening to go without one in a game for the first time since he left Oklahoma City.
+He finally attempted his first shot with 0.7 seconds left in the first quarter and was fouled behind the arc, making all three free throws for a 36-25 lead.

 TIP-INS

 Heat: Moe Harkless started at forward but exited in the second quarter with a bruised left thigh after banging legs with a Nets player along the baseline.
+He hadn’t even played in the series opener against Toronto and got only six minutes Friday.

 Nets: Jeff Green scored 11 points. … The Nets came in averaging an NBA-best 121.5 points at home.